medic/cht-docs/content/en/apps/tutorials/local-setup.md

 ### Initialize project directory

-Using the terminal (or the WLS shell on Windows: _Start > wsl_), run the following commands to create a new project directory for your CHT app:
+Using the terminal (or the WSL shell on Windows: _Start > wsl_), run the following commands to create a new project directory for your CHT app:

 ```shell
 mkdir -p ~/cht-project